carlosjgp/asg-rolling-upgrade/README.md

 * terminate that instance
 * wait until the instance is replaced
 * repeat until all instances have been replaced

+##### Note: Clustering #####
+The aws_rolling_upgrade script won't handle organising the instances in an auto scaling group into a cluster.
+Where instances are required to join a cluster that needs to be handled using a script or a CD pipeline which is triggered on first boot of an instance.
+We use a cloud-init script to call back to the GoCD server for this purpose.

 ### License ###
 MIT: http://crunch.mit-license.org/